easherma/raise-green/site/content/_index.md

 ---
 title: Raise Green
 subtitle: Crowdfunding small investments to democratize renewable energy ownership
-image:
+image: /img/logo_no_text.png
 blurb:
   heading: About
   text: >+
-    Raise Green will provide an online portal of financing and support by connecting communities with investors interested in putting their money to work protect people and the planet.
+    Raise Green will provide an online portal of financing and support by connecting communities with investors interested in putting their money to work -- protecting people and the planet.
 We will be listing solar projects for low to middle income populations then growing into other projects like electric vehicle infrastructure, diesel generator replacements, and microgrids.